Shoulder Pain Moselle, MO

 Moselle, MO Shoulder Pain | Axes Physical Therapy

-A healthy shoulder is important to not only living our every day life, but to keeping up the active lifestyles we desire.
-At Axes, we focus on positive outcomes for our Moselle, MO clients by developing proven treatment plans catered to your injury, pain level, age, and how physically active you need to be.
-You do not have to delay in getting back to the activities you love and a pain-free life.
-Make an appointment through our website or find the location nearest you.
+A well-functioning shoulder is important to not only living our every day life, but to keeping up the active lifestyles we desire.
+At Axes, we focus on patient results for our Moselle, MO clients by creating proven treatment plans based on your injury, pain level, age, and desired activity level.
+Do not wait to get back to the activities you love and a pain-free life.
+Make an appointment through our website or call the location most convenient for you.

 Services Offered